Daguilar0123/CompSciIII/README.md

 Data Structures & Algorithms in Python – Course Progress Repository

-This repository documents my progress through a Data Structures and Algorithms course based on the textbook Data Structures & Algorithms in Python (2022).
+This repository documents my progress through a Data Structures and Algorithms course at Rockland Community College, based on the textbook Data Structures & Algorithms in Python (2022).
 It contains Python code examples that I transcribed from the textbook.
 Although the original examples were mostly verbatim from the book, I encountered several challenges along the way—typos, missing text, and incomplete examples—that required troubleshooting and modification until the code worked as intended.